knewg/HandsyFace/README.md

 After using the "build for device wizard", transfer the built binary per the instructions above.

+Note: If you are changing the colors, remember to update the drawables file aswell, since garmin does not allow you to repaint icons in run time.

 ## Attributions
 Icons where downloaded from [The Noun Project](https://thenounproject.com/) The icons used are: